 How can I manage my rheumatoid arthritis?

-Medications commonly prescribed for rheumatoid arthritis include:
+Medications commonly prescribed include:

 - non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen or creams and gels that can be applied directly into the skin.
 These reduce pain and swelling but may have side-effects.